jtompkins/rehash/README.md

 [![npm version](https://badge.fury.io/js/rehashjs.svg)](https://badge.fury.io/js/rehashjs)

-Rehash is a lightweight state container based on Redux.
+Rehash is a lightweight state container based on Redux and heavily inspired by Redux Zero.
 Instead of a singleton in-memory store, Rehash uses the browser's hash fragment to store your serialized state.

 ## Installation